 There was this one lady in particular who our volunteers interviewed, and her story saw a few eyes fill up.

 This woman was Jenny, a happy mother of one, who said "My girl laughed yesterday.
 I don't have a video of it.
 My autistic girl who rarely smiles and interact with others – because of cruelty and the nature of her disability – laughed with other kids.
 She is a child who has need of friendship, shared interests, fun, and laughter like every other child— but who is plagued by sensory overload and a lack of awareness and acceptance – laughing with the other kids.
 She giggled and even snorted.”

 We need to be grateful to these children for their teachings and the EXTRAORDINARY GIFT that many of us don't even think about.

 We change, we enjoy their novel ideas instead of thinking about what they aren't.
 We let the spirit flow between us; that is what makes genuine laughter possible.
 Laughter turns into JOY!

 As for us here at Different Not Less, we will keep our promise and our endeavor to make life easy for all people with special needs.
 A note of thanks or just a smile makes the whole journey worth it – and more – for us.

-Subscribe below for more on autism and great offers on products that can help everyone who has autism.
+Subscribe to our newsletter for more on autism and great offers on products that can help everyone who has autism.

 Click here to visit our shop and browse our selection of products for anyone with special needs.